-A digression from the thesis, which is suffering from the law of diminishing returns today.
-As I am presenting the recording for Radio Santa Cruz this evening, it is time to shift from the analytical towards the imaginative mood, or at least find a useful balance between the two.
+A digression from my doctoral thesis, which is suffering from the law of diminishing returns.
+Tonight, I am presenting a recording for KUSP Radio, Santa Cruz, so it is time to engage the imagination a little.

-This has not been difficult of late.
-I have found myself returning to arts not visited for a long time, and returning to long absent experiences.
-A particularly wholesome dream of mine last night, I thought, might just provide enough fulfilment to cover the swelling gaps of a vacant life for as long as the memories hold on.
+Recently, I have found myself returning to long absent experiences.
+A particularly wholesome dream of mine, I thought, might just provide enough fulfilment to cover the swelling gaps of a vacant life for as long as the memories last.

-As such, I’m rarely interested in anybody else’s dreams.
-It just all makes me wonder why I have so few distinct or memorable dreams of my own.
-I cannot remember the last distinct ‘liveable’ dream before this.
+Nevertheless, I’m always wondering why I have so few that are distinct or memorable.
+I cannot remember the last before this.

 Freud would have it that our ‘superego’, the moral fragment of our sensory being, acts as a censor, shielding us from the furthest primal reaches of our desires [the id].
 It not only curbs the most extreme barriers of our thought, but also, by seeking to protect the conscious mind, makes remembering dreams difficult.